Research Data Stewardship FAQs

 Data should be made available to all members of a collaborative team or project, contingent upon necessary training or approvals.
 Otherwise, there is no additional expectation that researchers can/should make their data more or less accessible to other researchers at U-M any differently than researchers at other institutions.

-I’m concerned about my research being “scooped” if I’m required to share data more openly.
+I’m concerned about my research being “scooped” if I’m required to share research data more openly.
 What can I do to prevent this?

 Someone else claiming priority to a research idea, or reusing data for subsequent analyses/publications without credit, is regularly brought up as a reason not to share data.
 However, sharing data through a trusted repository provides several ways to alleviate this concern.
 First, journals increasingly expect that the data that underlie research findings are shared concurrently with the publication of the findings, and publishing your data at that time eliminates the possibility of being scooped by someone else.
 Second, even if the data need to be shared before the research findings are published, most repositories offer the option of embargoing the data for a specified amount of time.
 Embargoing the data demonstrates compliance through creating a record of the data while withholding direct access to the data for a reasonable amount of time.
 Third, depositing data into a repository provides a means to register it, through providing a timestamp indicating when the data were available, as well as identifiers to enable others to cite the data appropriately.
 In the rare case that a question should arise about the reuse of the data, the owners of the original deposited data can use this information to demonstrate attribution for its generation or provenance by others.